 Members of this group, which now numbers around 250,000 individuals, can be found in many countries in the Balkans, including Greece, North Macedonia, Serbia, Albania, Bulgaria, and Romania.
 There is also a substantial population in North America as well.

-In Greece, as in many countries in which the Vlachs live, the younger generations have fully assimilated and many no longer speak the language and have lost their traditions.
+In Greece, as in many other countries in which the Vlachs live, the younger generations have fully assimilated and many no longer speak the language and have lost their traditions.

 Although the term is seen as negative, the Vlachs traditionally are pastoralists and shepherds who historically moved from the highlands in the summer to the lowlands in the winter for their animals to graze.